-No VL Edition Section Description 9 4.3A20 December 2012 "CF, CIP, and CIM configuration" "Differences between CIP and CF over IP" "Example of creating a cluster" "CIP configuration file" "Resource Database configuration" "Configuring the Resource Database on the new node" "Shutdown Agents" "Overview" Added descriptions of IPv6.
+No VL Edition Section Description 9 4.3A20 December 2012 "CF, CIP, and CIM configuration" "Differences between CIP and CF over IP" "Example of creating a cluster" "CIP configuration file" "Resource Database configuration" "Configuring the Resource Database on the new node" "Shutdown Agents" Overview Added descriptions of IPv6.
 10 4.3A20 December 2012 "CF, CIP, and CIM configuration" Changed the important note when searching for nodes in the CIP configu- ration.
-11 4.3A20 December 2012 "CF, CIP, and CIM configuration" Described the configu- ration which shares the administrative LAN and cluster interconnects on the same NIC.
+11 4.3A20 December 2012 "CF, CIP, and CIM configuration" Described the configu- ration which shares the administrative LAN and cluster interconnects on the NIC.
 12 4.3A20 December 2012 "cfcp/cfsh" Deleted descriptions regarding the security of PRIMECLUSTER.
 13 4.3A20 December 2012 "Example of CF config- uration by CLI" Added "Example of CF configuration by CLI."
 14 4.3A20 December 2012 "CIP configuration file" Added conditions to stop CIP.
 15 4.3A20 December 2012 "Shutdown Agents" Changed descriptions of "user" and "password" in the configuration file for libvirt.
 16 4.3A20 December 2012 All Changed the description of SIS.
+17 4.3A30 February 2014 "CF, CIP, and CIM configuration" CF over IP Deleted descriptions for CF over IP.